colin273/Scriptable-For-Dummies/docs/http-requests.md

 var result = await request.loadJSON()
 console.log(result)
 ```
 So you made your fist request in Scriptable.
 Congrats!
-Let's see the code in details:<br>
+Let's see the code in details:<br></br>

 ### Instances of Request
 ```javascript